reanahub/reana/docs/gettingstarted.rst

   utility that provides interface to both local and remote REANA cloud installations.
 For more information, please see the :ref:`userguide`.
 You may also be interested in checking out some existing :ref:`examples`.

-- Are you an administrator who would like to deploy and manage REANA cloud?
-  You can start by deploying REANA locally on your laptop using `reana-cluster
-  <https://reana-cluster.readthedocs.io/>`_ utility that uses Kubernetes and
-  Minikube.
-For more information, please see the :ref:`administratorguide`.

 - Are you a software developer who would like to contribute to REANA?
 You may be interested in trying out REANA both from the user point of view and the